How a Startup Works | A Detailed Look

 The Importance of Boards of Directors

 A crucial but often overlooked aspect of startups is the board of directors.
-The board of directors is usually made up of company founders and investors.
+The board of directors is typically comprised of the company's founders and investors.
 This board makes high-level strategic decisions that affect the direction of the company.

-A common example of a decision the board of directors makes is whether to award stock to employees as part of compensation.
-This decision can be essential to attract and retain talent in the startup.
+A common example of a board decision is whether to award stock to employees as part of compensation.
+This decision can be critical to attracting and retaining talent at the startup.

 The Search for Liquidity Events

-Finally, startups look for liquidity events to reward their investors and provide additional financing for growth.
-These events can take various forms, but three of the most common are:
+Finally, startups look for liquidity events to reward their investors and provide additional funding for growth.
+These events can take several forms, but three of the most common are:

 -